WEC-Sim/WEC-Sim/_sources/features.txt

 	**Option 3.**  Provide a MCR case *.mat file, and specify the filename in the WEC-Sim input file, example:
 	``simu.mcrCaseFile    = '<File name>.mat'``

+For more information about MCR, refer to the webinar `available here <http://wec-sim.github.io/WEC-Sim/webinars.html#wec-sim-webinar-1-bemio-mcr>`_

 ..
 Note::